 We are happy to care for home educated children, offering them the freedom to follow their own interests during the day time, or consolidate any educational projects they are pursuing at home.
 We currently care for several home educated children of varying ages.

-I have an up to date First Aid qualification from Aberfal training, this is renewed every 3 years.
+I have an up to date First Aid qualification from Daisy First Aid Training, this is renewed every 3 years.

 We have a dedicated playroom, child-friendly garden, including a wet play area and a grassed area and we go on regular outings to local parks, toddler groups, the beach and other attractions.
 We will always try to accomodate any individually requested activities.
 Our home is surrounded by amazing countryside, children enjoy the large park just down the lane from our home and exploring the wonderful area we live in.